Clearer thinking through writing.

 Discover the thoughts you didn’t know were there.

-I use writing strategies grounded in Psychological Science to promote mental clarity.
+I use writing strategies grounded in Psychological Science and Linguistic Tools to promote mental clarity.
 Some of these strategies include expressive writing and freewriting.
 Often considered medicine for the mind and body, writing can:

 • enhance emotional stability